artsy/force/docs/authentication.md

 - Set up an Internet-facing URL for local Force app.
   As mentioned, you can use ngrok.
   Sign up for a free ngrok account.
 And create an auth token.
-  Launch local Force which lisens on port 5000.
+  Launch local Force which listens on port 5000.
   Run ngrok:

   ```